Don't take this post too serious, but I can't help entertaining the thought.

 Let me start off this with my own wishlist: Let's have a language with:

-Can we haz something like this? :) Or are there language some existing language that is already getting close?
+Can we haz something like this? :) Or is there some existing language that's already getting close?